grwells/UofI_AdvRobotics/iRobot_Create3_Setup_Guide/irobot_create3_setup_guide_V1.2.md

 2. Follow the steps in the verification guide below to make sure that this is used correctly.
 If you experience problems, try cloning to the `create3_examples_ws/src/` directory that you create in the verification guide.

 ## Verification
 The final step is to verify connection between your laptop and the robot.
 To do this we will install and run the coverage example from [iRobot's Create3 examples repository](https://github.com/iRobotEducation/create3_examples).
-Follow the instructions in the readme of that repository to create and install a new workspace, then follow the directions in `/create3_coverage` to run the example.
+Follow the instructions in the README of that repository to create and install a new workspace, then follow the directions in `/create3_coverage` to run the example.
 If successful, your robot will undock and begin driving across the floor until it hits an obstacle.

 ##### Summary
 1. _**Installation**_, do once.